bu6ido/blog-backend/README.md

 </p>

 ## This is the Backend module
 This is the Backend module.
-You can check the Frontend module of this application: <a href="https://github.com/bu6ido/blog-frontend" alt="Frontend module">https://github.com/bu6ido/blog-frontend</a>
+You can check the Frontend module of this application: [https://github.com/bu6ido/blog-frontend](https://github.com/bu6ido/blog-frontend)

 ## How to Install
 1. Checkout the project